OUR TEAM

 Jennifer Blackman is a staff attorney at the Veteran Advocacy Project.
 Jen began her legal career as a fellow at Equal Rights Advocates in San Francisco, California.
 She went on to hold numerous positions at law firms and the Brain Injury Rights Group (BIRG), along with running her own practice.
 She earned a B.A. with distinction in Sociology from McGill University and a J.D. from the Benjamin N. Cardozo School of Law.

 Madeline Colvin is a law graduate at the Veteran Advocacy Project.
-She earned her J.D. from the University of North Carolina – Chapel Hill, where she focused her clinical and research work on veterans law issues.
+She earned her J.D. from the University of North Carolina School of Law, where she focused her clinical and research work on veterans law issues.
 Prior to law school, Madeline graduated from Middlebury College with a bachelor’s in neuroscience and worked as a paralegal in the Boston area.
 She is passionate about serving the veteran community, especially veterans struggling with post-traumatic stress, traumatic brain injury, and mental health challenges.

 Coco received a J.D. from Brooklyn Law School, where she was the symposium editor of the Brooklyn Law Review and co-president of the student health law association.
 Prior to law school she was an editor at The New Republic for six years.
 She received a B.A. in English from Wesleyan University.